alexk99/the_router/bras/bras_howto_eng.md

 The only difference between L2 and L3 subscriber sessions is that L2 sessions store subscriber's MAC address in addition to subscriber's ip address.
-Storing a MAC address allows the_router (not implemented yet) to make sure that all packets going throw a session match the session MAC address, and to execute defined actions when a packet doesn't match a session.
+Storing a MAC address allows the_router (not implemented yet) to make sure that all packets going throgh a session match the session MAC address, and to execute defined actions when a packet doesn't match a session.

 Authorization of creation L2/L3 sessions works the same way as the authorization process of dynamic VIFs, but it doesn't require any IP configuration steps (assigning an ip address, creation an ip route).